Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 > Your choice.

-I was nether hungry nor tired.
+I was neither hungry nor tired.
 Invigorated by the many elixirs I had consumed,
 I anticipated not needing any sleep for a few days.
 Healing was the main effect, but all ailments vanished from the concoction,